-Commingled funds are valued at net asset value, determined by each fund's trustee based on the fair value of the underlying securities within the funds, which are traded on active markets and presented as a Level 1 asset.
+Commingled funds are valued at net asset value, determined by each fund's trustee based on the fair value of the underlying securities within the funds, which are traded on active markets.
+The commingled funds are not subject to redemption restrictions and are presented as a Level 1 asset.